Martha's Vineyard AVA

 Martha's Vineyard is an American Viticultural Area (AVA) located in Dukes County, Massachusetts, including all of the land on the islands named Martha's Vineyard and Chappaquiddick Island.
 These two islands are located off the southern Massachusetts coast, surrounded by Vineyard Sound, Nantucket Sound, and the Atlantic Ocean.
-It was established on January 3, 1985 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. George Mathiesen, co-owner of Chicama Vineyards, West Tisbury, Massachusetts, on behalf of themselves, proposing a viticultural area known as "Martha's Vineyard."
+It was established as the nation's 74^{th} and the state's second appellation on January 3, 1985 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Mr. George Mathiesen, co-owner of Chicama Vineyards, West Tisbury, Massachusetts, on behalf of themselves, proposing a viticultural area known as "Martha's Vineyard."

 The 1983 AVA proposal was controversial receiving objections during public comments period from the proprietors of a well established and renown Napa Valley vineyard also named "Martha's Vineyard" claiming the creation of an AVA with the same name would dilute their brand value.
 The island was named in 1602 and has been known by no other name at least since 1640.
-Although the “Martha” for whom the island was named remains a mystery, the vineyard referred to the proliferation of native American grape vines which grow on the island.
+Although the "Martha" for whom the island was named remains a mystery, the vineyard referred to the proliferation of native American grape vines which grow on the island.
 Federal regulators ruled in favor of the AVA, citing historical evidence that viticulture has been practiced on the Massachusetts island named Martha's Vineyard since at least 1602.

 The maritime location helps to create a slightly warmer climate than the nearby coastal regions of Massachusetts, and a growing season that is almost three weeks longer.
 The first Martha's Vineyard wines, Chardonnay and White Riesling, were produced in 1974 and sold in 1975.
 At the outset, there were 50 acre of bearing commercial vineyards on Martha's Vineyard.
 All grapes grown commercially were Vinifera varieties, primarily Chardonnay, White Riesling, Gewurztraminer, Cabernet, Pinot Noir, and Merlot.
-The hardiness zone is 7a.
 In 2008, the island's sole vineyard and winery, Chicama Vineyards, closed its doors and the new owners converted the property to raise horses.
 As of 2025, there is no resident commercial vineyard or winery on the island.